astraly-labs/Pragma/docs/versioned_docs/version-V3/starknet/data-feeds/Supported Assets.md

 ## Currencies & Rebasing

-If you want the price of one asset that Empiric lists in the price of another asset also listed (e.g. the price of BTC/ETH), you can simply get the result by calling the `get_spot_with_USD_hop` or `get_spot_with_hops` endpoint.
+If you want the price of one asset that Pragma lists in the price of another asset also listed (e.g. the price of BTC/ETH), you can simply get the result by calling the `get_spot_with_USD_hop` or `get_spot_with_hops` endpoint.
 In that case, the result will have as many decimals as the base asset you are requesting, e.g. for BTC/ETH it would be 18 decimals because the base unit of ETH is wei where 10^18 wei = 1 ETH.

 ### Abstract Currencies